pulumi/terraform-provider-aws/website/docs/r/lb.html.markdown

 * `subnet_mapping` - (Optional) A subnet mapping block as documented below.
 * `idle_timeout` - (Optional) The time in seconds that the connection is allowed to be idle.
 Only valid for Load Balancers of type `application`.
 Default: 60.
 * `enable_deletion_protection` - (Optional) If true, deletion of the load balancer will be disabled via the AWS API.
-This will prevent Terraform from deleting the load balancer.
+This will prevent this provider from deleting the load balancer.
 Defaults to `false`.
 * `enable_cross_zone_load_balancing` - (Optional) If true, cross-zone load balancing of the load balancer will be enabled.
    This is a `network` load balancer feature.
 Defaults to `false`.
 * `enable_http2` - (Optional) Indicates whether HTTP/2 is enabled in `application` load balancers.
 Defaults to `true`.